satya164/satya164.github.io/src/posts/004-publishing-dual-module-esm-libraries/page.md

   "exports": {
     ".": {
       "import": {
-        "types": "./esm/index.d.mts",
+        "types": "./esm/index.d.ts",
-        "default": "./esm/index.mjs"
+        "default": "./esm/index.js"
       },
       "require": {
-        "types": "./cjs/index.d.cts",
+        "types": "./cjs/index.d.ts",
-        "default": "./cjs/index.cjs"
+        "default": "./cjs/index.js"
       }
     }
   }
 }
 ```

-In the above case, either the file extension (`.d.mts` or `.d.cts`) or a `package.json` in each build folder containing a `type` field can be used to specify the module system.
+In the above case, either a `package.json` in each build folder containing a `type` field, or the file extension (`.d.mts` or `.d.cts`) can be used to specify the module system.

 If we don't have separate declaration files for each module system, it will cause issues: